 Get info, and feel at home abroad!

-Renting a House or Apartment
+Renting a house or apartment in Canada

-If you are bringing a pet with you, make sure you budget for this as well, as some landlords may ask you to pay an extra fee.
+Most rentals do not come furnished, so ensure you’re budgeting for some household essentials such as furniture, dishes and utensils, linens, and even cleaning supplies.
+If you’re bringing a pet with you, make sure you budget for this as well, as some landlords may ask you to pay an extra fee.

-Average Rent in Canada
+Average rent in Canada

 CityOne-bedroom/month CAD (USD)Two-bedroom/month CAD (USD)